DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits-simplified.md

 The support includes:

-* paid time away from the classroom teaching to focus on learning
+* paid time away from classroom teaching to focus on learning
 * access to a range of high-quality training
 * a mentor who will give you guidance and support